Weakly Chained Spaces: Introduction

-We will give precise details later, but for simplicity in this Introduction we will give only an intuitive definition of generalized regular covering map as defined by Plaut in \cite{Pcov} (perhaps confusingly just called \textquotedblleft covers\textquotedblright\ in that paper): A traditional regular covering map of a topological space may be roughly described as \textquotedblleft the quotient map of a discrete action by a group of homeomorphisms\textquotedblright.
+For simplicity we will give only an intuitive definition of generalized regular covering map as defined in \cite{Pcov} (perhaps confusingly just called \textquotedblleft covers\textquotedblright\ in that paper): A traditional regular covering map of a topological space may be roughly described as \textquotedblleft the quotient map of a discrete action by a group of homeomorphisms\textquotedblright.
 Analogously, a generalized regular covering map of a uniform space may be roughly described as \textquotedblleft the quotient map of a prodiscrete action by a group of uniform homeomorphisms\textquotedblright.
-In either case, as is traditional in geometry, we will call the group in question the \textquotedblleft deck group\textquotedblright\ of the generalized covering map.
-If $\phi :\widetilde{X}\rightarrow X$ is a generalized regular covering map such that $\widetilde{X}$ is universal, then following \cite{BPUU} we will call it the \textit{uniform universal cover (UU-cover}) of $X$.
-The UU-cover has the following properties analogous to those of traditional universal covers. \textbf{Universal }(Theorem 3 in \cite{BPUU})\textbf{: }If $g:Y\rightarrow X$ is a generalized regular covering map then $\phi$ factors through it, i.e. there is a unique (up to basepoint) generalized regular covering map $h:\widetilde{X}\rightarrow Y$ such that $\phi=g\circ h$.
-In particular, the UU-cover is unique up to uniform homeomorphism. \textbf{Lifting }(Theorem 5 in \cite{BPUU})\textbf{:} If $Y$ is universal and $f:Y\rightarrow X$ is uniformly continuous then there is a unique (up to basepoint) uniformly continuous map $\widetilde{f}:Y\rightarrow\widetilde{X}$ such that $f=\phi\circ\widetilde{f} $. \textbf{Functorial }(Theorem 2 in \cite{BPUU})\textbf{: }If $f:Y\rightarrow X$ is uniformly continuous then there is a unique (up to basepoint) uniformly continuous map $\widetilde{f}:\widetilde{Y}\rightarrow\widetilde{X}$ that commutes with $f$ and the respective UU-covers.
-This map also induces a homormorphism $f_{\#}:\pi_{U}(X)\rightarrow\pi_{U}(Y)$. \textbf{Deck Group }(Theorem 6 in \cite{BPUU}): The deck group of the UU-cover is naturally isomorphic to $\pi_{U}(X)$ (via liftings of discrete loops).

-In \cite{BPUU} these properties were proved under the assumption that the uniform spaces in question satisfied a condition called \textquotedblleft coverable\textquotedblright, which we will describe after more background.
-The next result shows that all of these theorems apply to metrizable weakly chained spaces.
+In either case, as is traditional in geometry, we will call the group in question the \textquotedblleft deck group\textquotedblright\ of the generalized regular covering map.
+We will use the theorem from \cite{Pcov} that generalized regular covering maps are precisely inverse limits of \textquotedblleft discrete\textquotedblright \ covering maps, the uniform analog of traditional regular covering maps.